p-goetz/flow-tactics/manuscript/11_core-concepts-of-flow.md

 This results in fewer interruptions, reduced cognitive load, and accelerated software delivery, ultimately enabling a smoother and more continuous Flow.

 Collectively, Kanban, DevOps, Team Topologies, Domain-Driven Design, and Platform Engineering each represent modern approaches to achieving Flow in software development.
-By understanding and integrating these methodologies, organizations can dramatically reduce friction, shorten delivery times, increase productivity, and sustain higher-quality outcomes—ultimately positioning themselves to adapt and respond swiftly to evolving market and customer demands.
+By understanding and integrating these ideas, organizations can dramatically reduce friction, shorten delivery times, increase productivity, and sustain higher-quality outcomes—ultimately positioning themselves to adapt and respond swiftly to evolving market and customer demands.

 ## Our view - The 7 Areas of Flow